Bangladesh Satellite-1

-The Bangladesh Satellite-1 (BS-1) formerly known as Bangabandhu Satellite-1 (BS-1) is the first Bangladeshi geostationary communications and broadcasting satellite.
+The Bangladesh Satellite-1 (BS-1), formerly known as Bangabandhu Satellite-1 (BS-1) is the first Bangladeshi geostationary communications and broadcasting satellite.
 It was manufactured by Thales Alenia Space and launched on 12 May 2018 from Kennedy Space Center, USA.
 The satellite was the first payload launched by a SpaceX Falcon 9 Block 5 launch vehicle.
 With the launch, Bangladesh became the 57th country to independently operate a satellite in space.

 Background and history

-The project is being implemented by Bangladesh Telecommunication Regulatory Commission (BTRC) in 2008 working hand-in-hand with US-based Space Partnership International, LLC - until 2025, when it was changed by the Interim Government of Bangladesh.
-The government-owned Bangladesh Satellite Company Limited, BSCL (Formerly known as Bangladesh Communication Satellite Company Limited, BCSCL) was formed with the aim of operating the satellite.
+The project was implemented by the Bangladesh Telecommunication Regulatory Commission (BTRC), which worked with US-based Space Partnership International, LLC.
+The government-owned Bangladesh Communication Satellite Company Limited (BCSCL) was established to operate the satellite and was subsequently renamed Bangladesh Satellite Company Limited (BSCL).

 The satellite expands Ku-band and C-band coverage over all of Bangladesh and its nearby waters including the Bay of Bengal, Nepal, Bhutan, Sri Lanka, the Philippines, eastern Indian states (West Bengal, Assam, Meghalaya, Mizoram, Tripura, Nagaland, Arunachal Pradesh) and Indonesia.

 Bangladesh Satellite-1 (BS-1) was initially planned to be launched on an Arianespace Ariane 5 ECA rocket on 16 December 2017 to celebrate the Victory day of Bangladesh.
 Following the lack of firm guarantee from Arianespace for that date, BTRC instead chose the Falcon 9 launch vehicle.
 The satellite is now located at the 119.1° East longitude geostationary slot.

 After the fall of the Sheikh Hasina led Awami League government, Bangabandhu Satellite-1 was renamed to Bangladesh Satellite-1.